Our Privacy Commitment

 We will use up-to-date techniques and processes, which meet current industry standards, to protect your personal information from misuse, loss and unauthorised access, modification or disclosure.

-The only people who are allowed to handle or have access to your personal information are those employees of the AUSvance Group and those who perform services for us who need your personal information to do their jobs.
-All employees of the AUSvance Group are bound both by the AUSvance Code of Conduct and by confidentiality clauses in their employment agreements to not misuse your personal information.
+The only people who are allowed to handle or have access to your personal information are those employees of the Capify Group and those who perform services for us who need your personal information to do their jobs.
+All employees of the Capify Group are bound both by the Capify Code of Conduct and by confidentiality clauses in their employment agreements to not misuse your personal information.
 Those who perform services on our behalf are also bound by privacy and confidentiality agreements.

 Paper documents are protected from unauthorised access or use through the various security systems that we have over our physical premises.
 We also maintain up-to-date computer and network security systems with appropriate firewalls, encryption technology and passwords to protect electronic copies of personal information.